Spectral Editor Online

 What is spectral editing?

-Spectral editing edits audio in the frequency domain instead of the time domain.
-The tool shows a spectrogram — time runs left to right, frequency bottom to top, loudness as color.
-You draw a box around an unwanted sound and the tool attenuates only those frequencies during only that moment, leaving the rest of the audio untouched.
+Spectral editing works on audio in the frequency domain instead of the timeline.
+The tool shows a spectrogram — time left to right, frequency bottom to top, loudness as color.
+You draw a box around an unwanted sound and only those frequencies, during only that moment, are turned down.
+Everything else stays untouched.

 What sounds can I remove with a spectral editor?

-It excels at isolated blemishes in otherwise-clean audio: a cough or throat-clear over speech, a mouth click (a short vertical streak), a 50/60 Hz mains hum (a thin horizontal line), a single beep, a chair squeak, or a bird chirp.
-It is not meant for dense music, where the box would overlap the music itself.
+It excels at isolated blemishes in otherwise-clean audio: a cough or throat-clear over speech, a mouth click, a 50/60 Hz mains hum, a single beep, a chair squeak, or a bird chirp.
+It is not meant for dense music, where any box would overlap the music itself.

 How do I find the sound on the spectrogram?

-Coughs and clicks show up as bright vertical streaks at the moment they happen.
-Hum and whine show up as steady horizontal lines at a fixed frequency.
-Find the bright shape that lines up with the time you hear the problem, box it, and use Preview to confirm before applying.
+Coughs and clicks appear as bright vertical streaks at the moment they happen.
+Hum and whine appear as steady horizontal lines at a fixed frequency.
+Find the bright shape that lines up with the time you hear the problem, box it, and use the preview to confirm before applying.

 How is this different from a noise remover?

 A noise remover subtracts a steady background-noise profile across the whole file.
-A spectral editor targets a single, specific sound at a specific time and frequency — ideal for one-off blemishes a noise remover cannot touch.
+A spectral editor targets one specific sound at one specific time and frequency — ideal for the one-off blemishes a noise remover cannot touch.

 Should I use it on music?

-Spectral editing works best on clean speech or sparse audio where the unwanted sound is isolated.
-On a dense music mix there is no isolated sound to lift — a box would also remove part of the music — so it is less useful there.
+It works best on clean speech or sparse audio where the unwanted sound is isolated.
+On a dense music mix there is no isolated shape to lift — a box would also remove part of the music — so it is less useful there.

 Is the spectral editor free?